-- (8) Priority Eight Emergency Permit teachers by contract date at the local site - b.
-Seniority: If there are more eligible applicants within each priority to teach a specific course at any one school than there are positions available, District seniority, on a rotational basis, shall determine the selection.
-An applicant who taught in the program during the previous session shall not be eligible for service until all teachers in the priority grouping who did not teach the previous session are assigned.
-Ties in District seniority shall be broken under the provisions of Article XI, Section 6.2. - c.
+(8) Priority Eight - Emergency Permit teachers by contract date at the local site c.
 Compensation: Teachers who participate in such Extended Learning Programs shall be compensated on X basis (10thly hourly rate).
-The summer school rate (Z basis at 10thly hourly rate + a differential factor of 1.09224) will be used only if the following conditions exist: - (1) Class size in the affected grades are at or higher than the District class norm for summer school/multitrack school intersession. - (2) Student instructional hours are a minimum of four hours per day and the length of time which will make them eligible for class credit. ( Established length of time for summer school/multitrack year-round school intersession is six weeks, however, the year-round school intersession may be broken up into two week or three week blocks of time for a total of six weeks.) - 13.1 Mandatory Student Summer Session/Multitrack Intersession Elementary: For Weeks 1-6 teachers who participate shall be compensated at the summer school rate (i.e., Z basis at 10thly hourly rate + differential factor of 1.09224) for four hours of instructional time per day. - a.
-For weeks 5 and 6 teachers who participate will receive an additional hour per day at X-basis for a total of 10 hours. - b.
-For year-round schools, the number of weeks and or hours per day may vary, however, the number of auxiliary hours may not exceed a total of 10 hours per session. - 13.2 Mandatory Student Summer School/Multitrack School Intersession/Intervention Selection Elementary: All conditions for selection described above shall apply in addition to the following: Single track calendar sites with less than the specified number of eligible students will be combined within local District and treated as a single, local site.
+The summer school rate (Z basis at 10thly hourly rate + a differential factor of 1.09224) will be used only if the following conditions exist:

+- (1) Class size in the affected grades are at or higher than the District class norm for summer school/multitrack school intersession. - (2) Student instructional hours are a minimum of \\ four hours per day and the length of time which will make them eligible for class credit. (\\ Established length of time for summer school/multitrack year-round school intersession is six weeks, however, the year-round school intersession may be broken up into two week or three week blocks of time for a total of six weeks.)

+13.1 Mandatory Student Summer Session/Multitrack Intersession Elementary: For Weeks 1-6 teachers who participate shall be compensated at the summer school rate (i.e., Z - basis at 10thly hourly rate + differential factor of 1.09224) for four hours of instructional time per day.

+a.
+For weeks 5 and 6 teachers who participate will receive an additional hour per day at X-basis for a total of 10 hours.

+b.
+For year-round schools, the number of weeks and or hours per day may vary, however, the number of auxiliary hours may not exceed a total of 10 hours per session.

+13.2 Mandatory Student Summer School/Multitrack School Intersession/Intervention Selection - Elementary: All conditions for selection described above shall apply in addition to the following: Single track calendar sites with less than the specified number of eligible students will be combined within local District and treated as a single, local site.

-- a.
-Staffing for local District center sites (sites housing students from several sites) will be determined by the local District center principal using the above selection process (i.e. local District centers will be treated as single site). - 14.0 Secondary School: Intervention/Extended Learning programs - a.
-Selection: refer to section 3.0 above. - b.
-Compensation: Teachers who participate in such mandatory Intervention classes shall be compensated in the following manner: - (1) For Weeks 1-6 Teachers will be compensated at the summer school rate (i.e., Z-Basis at 10thly hourly rate + differential factor of 1.09224) for 4 hours of instructional time per day. - (2) For Weeks 5 & 6Teachers will receive an additional hour per day at X-basis for a total of 20 hours (i.e., auxiliary).
+a.
+Staffing for local District center sites (sites housing students from several sites) will be determined by the local District center principal using the above selection process (i.e. local District centers will be treated as single site).

+14.0 Secondary School: Intervention/Extended Learning programs a.
+Selection: refer to section 3.0 above.

+b.
+Compensation: Teachers who participate in such mandatory Intervention classes shall be compensated in the following manner:

+- For Weeks 1-6 Teachers will be compensated at the summer school rate (i.e., Z-Basis at 10thly hourly rate + differential factor of 1.09224) for 4 hours of instructional time per day. - (2) For Weeks 5 & 6Teachers will receive an additional hour per day at X-basis for a total of 20 hours (i.e., auxiliary).